fadialzammar/verilator-tutorials/Introduction/README.md

 colorlinks: true
 ---

+# TODO: Remove cocotb
+# TODO: Investigate needing to `unset VERILATOR_ROOT`

 # What is Verilator?

-Verilator is a free, open-source tool for converting Verilog and SystemVerilog code to a cycle-accurate C++[^1] model.
-This model can then be run to simulate the behavior of our circuit.
-Simulating this way, as opposed to the traditional timestep-based approach directly from HDL in tools such as Xilinx Vivado, has several advantages:
+Verilator is a free, open-source tool for converting Verilog and SystemVerilog code to a cycle-accurate C++ model.
+This model is a software equivalent to the hardware RTL code, allowing us to run testbenches written in C++ to simulate the behavior of our circuit.
+Using a software model is a different approach to simulating compared to traditional testbenches used in simulators like Xilinx Xsim, which, like the hardware RTL, would also be written in an RTL itself.

+Simulating with Verilator has several advantages:

 - The simulation only needs to update each signal when there is a change to it, rather than every timestep.
 This means that simulations run *much* faster.
 - We have the full power of C++ available to us.
-Though waveforms are definitely useful, we can also port our data into any program we can make to analyze the data, including even a [VGA simulator](VGA.md)!
+Though waveforms are definitely useful, we can also port our data into more powerful programs analyze the data, including even a [VGA simulator](../VGA_Simulator/README.md)!
-	- Similarly, programming our testbenches in C++ allows us to easily complex scenarios that would be a huge pain to do in (System)Verilog.
-- It is easy to analyze [code coverage](Extras.md#Code-coverage), showing you what parts of your HDL are most commonly used (if at all!).
+- It can be used to analyze [code coverage](../Extras/README.md#Code-coverage), showing you what parts of your HDL are most commonly used (if at all!).
 This is a great process for determining where you should place your focus when trying to improve the performance of a circuit.

 Unfortunately, this does not come without downsides.
 The two main ones are:

-- Only synthesize Verilog can be simulated, or in other words, Verilog that can actually be turned into hardware.
+- Only synthesizable Verilog can be simulated, or in other words, Verilog that can actually be turned into hardware.
 This means that delay statements like `#10` and similar software-only constructs will not work.
 - Verilator is a two-state simulator.
 Many traditional simulators, such as the one in Xilinx Vivado, are 4-state.
 Both, of course, support 0 and 1 states for each bit, but only the latter supports unknown (X) and high-impedance (Z) states.

 # Installation